lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

 convolved with a model for the telescope.
 In SOXS, this is handled by the instrument simulator.

-:func:`~soxs.instrument.simulate_events` reads in a SIMPUT catalog and creates a standard event file using the instrument simulator. :func:`~soxs.instrument.simulate_events` performs the following actions:
+:func:`~soxs.instrument.instrument_simulator` reads in a SIMPUT catalog and creates a standard event file using the instrument simulator. :func:`~soxs.instrument.instrument_simulator` performs the following actions:

 1. Uses the effective area curve to determine which events will actually be detected.